FamilySearch/fs-sample-app/README.md

     ![Update code](images/update-code.png)

 1. Run the app again.
-You can now login with FamilySearch and see it load your integration user's pedigree.
+You can now login with FamilySearch and see it load your integration user's current person.